 Below is an example of a bar chart that shows the average days in stage, by interview stage.
 The color-coding indicates that the Lead stage is taking longer than the team would like, while Applicant, Screen, and Onsite are still within the range of acceptable times.

 A possible action prompted from this graph would be to focus on applicants in Lead and try to move some of them to the next stage, while archiving the ones that are not relevant for the role.
 However, what if the team decides that 14 days is too long of a waiting period, and sets 7 days as the target for average days in stage?
 Based on this target, the numbers should start trending to yellow at a lower threshold.

-1. Select "Edit" in the top bar
+- Select Edit in the top bar

-3. This will take you to an editor page for the specific graph.
-Click on the drop-down arrow in the color legend box, and select "Edit Colours..."
+- This will take you to an editor page for the specific graph; click on the drop-down arrow in the color legend box, and select Edit Colours...

-The center number represents when performance is not ideal but is not a show stopper, and you'd like to be informed of the situation so you can monitor it.
+The center number represents when performance is not ideal but is not a show stopper, and you would like to be informed of the situation so you can monitor it.
 The end number should represent when a situation has gone critically wrong, and you would stop regular processes to action on the issue immediately.

-- Choose the 'Save' option in the upper left-hand corner, then close the editor using the X in the upper right-hand corner.
+- Choose the 'Save' option in the upper left-hand corner, then close the editor using the X in the upper right-hand corner